-- (a) Alternative Tower Structures shall be subject to the maximum height limitations of the underlying zone district. - (b) When an Alternative Tower Structure is incorporated into an overall photometric plan, such as an Alternative Tower Structure being included on a parking lot light pole or on sports field lighting, the facility height shall be consistent with the pole height used for the parking lot or sports field. - (c) In all zone districts except the A-E and A-1 zoning districts, all Alternative Tower Structures shall be set back from each property line at least a distance equal to the tower height, or the minimum primary building setback in the underlying zoning district, whichever is greater. - (d) As an exception to Subsection (c) above, when included as part of a public utility substation or attached to a high-tension power line tower within a utility corridor, the Alternative Tower Structure setback may be the same as the setback for the existing high-tension power line tower or substation. - (e) An alternative setback may be approved by the Planning Division Manager, if the Manager determines that it complies with the following standards: - (i) The proposed Alternative Tower Structure will replace an accessory structure to an established principal use including but not limited to, signs, light poles, and flagpoles; - (ii) The required setback is at least 70 percent of the original required setback; and - (iii) The siting and location of freestanding facility substantially camouflages or conceals the presence of the Alternative Tower Structure and antennas from view and has less visual impact than would be achieved by applying the setback otherwise required by (a) through (e) above.
+- (a) Alternative Tower Structures shall be subject to the maximum height limitations of the underlying zone district. - (b) When an Alternative Tower Structure is incorporated into an overall photometric plan, such as an Alternative Tower Structure being included on a parking lot light pole or on sports field lighting, the facility height shall be consistent with the pole height used for the parking lot or sports field. - (c) In all zone districts except the A-E and A-I zoning districts, all Alternative Tower Structures shall be set back from each property line at least a distance equal to the tower height, or the minimum primary building setback in the underlying zoning district, whichever is greater.
+If a fall zone letter is provided by the owner or operator, such setbacks shall be reduced in accordance with the structural analysis therein. - d) As an exception to Subsection (c) above, when included as part of a public utility substation or attached to a high-tension power line tower within a utility corridor, the Alternative Tower Structure setback may be the same as the setback for the existing high-tension power line tower or substation. - (e) An alternative setback may be approved by the Planning Division Manager, if the Manager determines that it complies with the following standards: - The proposed Alternative Tower Structure will replace an accessory structure to an established principal use including but not limited to, signs, light poles, and flagpoles; - (ii) The required setback is at least 70 percent of the original required setback; and - (iii) The siting and location of freestanding facility substantially camouflages or conceals the presence of the Alternative Tower Structure and antennas from views and has less visual impact than would be achieved by applying the setback otherwise required by (a) through (e) above.